flutter/website/src/content/cookbook/architecture/offline-first.md

 In offline-first applications,
-you want to ensure that the access to this data is as fast as possible, and that it doesn’t depend on the device being online to provide data to the user, similar to the [Optimistic State design pattern][].
+you want to ensure that the access to this data is as fast as possible, and that it doesn’t depend on the device being online to provide data to the user.
+This is similar to the [Optimistic State design pattern][].

 In this section,
 you will learn two different approaches, one that uses the database as a fallback, and one that combines local and remote data using a `Stream`.

-### Using local data as fallback
+### Using local data as a fallback

 As a first approach,
 you can implement offline support by having a fallback mechanism for when the user is offline or a network call fails.

-In this case, the `UserProfileRepository` attempts to obtain the `UserProfile` from the remote API server using the `ApiClientService`, and if this request fails, then returns the locally stored `UserProfile` from the `DatabaseService`.
+In this case, the `UserProfileRepository` attempts to obtain the `UserProfile` from the remote API server using the `ApiClientService`.
+If this request fails,
+then returns the locally stored `UserProfile` from the `DatabaseService`.

 <?code-excerpt "lib/data/repositories/user_profile_repository.dart (getUserProfileFallback)" replace="/Fallback//g"?>